 An island that has remained relatively unknown and untouched, in comparison to its well-established and famous Balearic neighbours, Ibiza and Majorca, Menorca attracts the more adventurous explorer and nature sports enthusiast.

-We followed the wooden trail markers that line the route, stamped with the now famous metal plaque with a picture of a horseshoe and the trail-marker number.
-On bike and foot, they led to woodland that concealed isolated beaches on the other side of leafy curtains, golden country roads that fed directly into dense green and hilly barren lands where not another soul could be seen.
+We followed the wooden trail markers that line the route, stamped with the now-famous metal plaque with a picture of a horseshoe and the trail-marker number.
+Via bike and foot, they led to the woodland that concealed isolated beaches on the other side of leafy curtains, golden country roads that fed directly into dense green and hilly barren lands where not another soul could be seen.

-Every time we reached a wooden gates and fence – one of the trail’s other popular and famous markings – we knew we were on the right journey.
-You would pass over 100 of them, one approximately every 1.85km, if you were to complete the entire route.
-I’ll count the handful we found as a good start.
+Every time we reached a wooden gate and fence – one of the trail’s other popular and famous markings – we knew we were on the right journey.
+You would pass over 100 of them, one approximately every 1.85km if you were to complete the entire route.

 - The hiking route can be broken down into 13 stages, all of which can be experienced individually or in combinations and which are suitable for any hiker ability level.